openbabel/documentation/UseTheLibrary/Python_Pybel.rst

 ``openbabel`` module.
 These features are discussed in more detail below.

 The rationale and technical details behind Pybel are described in O'Boyle et al [omh2008]_.
-To support further development of Pybel, please cite this paper if you use Pybel to obtain results for publication:
+To support further development of Pybel, please cite this paper if you use Pybel to obtain results for publication.

 Information on the Pybel API can be found at the interactive Python prompt using the ``help()`` function, and is also available in